Azure/bicep-types-az/generated/mediaservices/microsoft.media/2018-07-01/types.md

 * **description**: string: The Asset description.
 * **lastModified**: string (ReadOnly): The last modified date of the Asset.
 * **storageAccountName**: string: The name of the storage account.
 * **storageEncryptionFormat**: 'MediaStorageClientEncryption' | 'None' (ReadOnly): The Asset encryption format.
 One of None or MediaStorageEncryption.
-Possible values include: 'None', 'MediaStorageClientEncryption'

 ## ContentKeyPolicyProperties
 ### Properties